Last updated on .

 Hotel Casa Grande

 On our second trip with friends, they stayed at Hotel Casa Grande.
-It offered simple yet comfortable rooms with WiFi.
+It offers simple yet comfortable rooms with WiFi.
 It’s located just a half block from the bus companies and a block from the plaza.

 Across the street there’s a small butcher shop and the owner rents out apartments above the shop.
 They have a full kitchen and private bathroom.
 You can probably bargain him down to a fair price like we did.
-Otherwise, the Hotel Casa Grande is a great option.
+Otherwise, the Hotel Casa Grande is a great budget option.

 Kantarrana Casa de Campo